KITcar-Team/kitcar-gazebo-simulation/README.md

 cd $KITCAR_REPO_PATH/kitcar-gazebo-simulation
 ./init/init.sh
 ```
+Furthermore the package must be build with `catkin_make`.
-Further information can be found in [KITcar Wiki](wiki.kitcar-team.de).
+Other information can be found in [KITcar Wiki](wiki.kitcar-team.de).